Patching 25,000 Servers Without Breaking the Internet

 What I'd Do Differently

-With the benefit of hindsight:
+With hindsight:

 Key Takeaways